momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 --- abstract

 By performing IPv4 to IPv6 translation, IPv6-only iterative resolvers can operate in an IPv6-only environment.
-When a specific DNS zone is only served by an IPv4-only authoritative server, the iterative resolver will translate the IPv4 address to IPv6 to access the authoritative server's IPv4 address via NAT64.
+When a specific DNS zone is only served by an IPv4-only authoritative server, the iterative resolver will translate the IPv4 address to IPv6 to access the authoritative server's IPv4 address via stateful NAT64.
 This mechanism allows IPv6-only iterative resolvers to initiate communications to IPv4-only authoritative servers.

 --- middle